simpsonpaisley/teched-201/class-11/README.md

 ### id Attribute

 This is used in the same way as id's in other elements.
-This is useful for people with screenreaders, as it allows the `<label>` element to reference the inputs, so people using screenreaders know which label goes with which input.
+This is useful for people with screen readers, as it allows the `<label>` element to reference the inputs, so people using screenreaders know which label goes with which input.

 ### Label